evolite/reci/README.md

 ## Contributing

-This is a personal project, but contributions are welcome!
-Feel free to:
+This is a personal project.
-- Open issues for bugs or feature requests
-- Submit pull requests
-- Share feedback or ideas

 ## License